KD4Z/PgTg/README.md

 [View on GitHub](https://github.com/KD4Z/PgTgPiGpio)

 ### PgTgPiSequent — I2C Relay Control Service
-TCP/JSON I2C relay control service targeting Raspberry Pi 4 (Debian Trixie) with a Sequent Microsystems 16-relay HAT, Sequent Microsystems 8-relay HAT, or Sequent Microsystems 4-relay HAT.
-Board type is selected via the board config key; a single binary supports all three.
-Specifically for use with PgTgBridge built-in plugin PgTg PiGpio.
-Can be used as a smart wrapper to the relay board that is accessible using JSON strings such as from Node-Red.
+TCP/JSON I2C relay control service targeting Raspberry Pi 4 (Debian Trixie) for relay hats from Sequent Microsystems.

+Supports 4-relay HAT, 8-relay HAT, or 16-relay HAT.
+All three board types are supported.
+Configure the desired board in the config file.

+Although specifically designed for use with PgTgBridge PgTgGpio built-in plugin, this service can be used as a smart wrapper to these relay boards making them easily accessible from Node-Red.

-Sequent offers a 16 relay hat with solid state relays and is highly recommended for fast, low latency and silent CW keying.
+Sequent offers a version of the 16 relay hat with solid state relays and is highly recommended for fast, low latency and silent CW keying of the KPA500.

 [View on GitHub](https://github.com/KD4Z/PgTgPiSequent)